-IPL 2023: Rinku Singh had a season to remember for Kolkata Knight Riders
+IPL 2023: For Rinku Singh, a season to remember at Kolkata Knight Riders

 For instance, after the knock against LSG, he said: “I think it feels like all 14 matches I’ve spoken about Rinku.
 I am personally very happy for him (Rinku) the way the season has gone for him.
 He is quite close to me and I know how much hard work he has done.
 I don’t really have words to describe him because the entire country knows what he has done.
 If he can bat in situations like these, he can do anything.”

-After his blitz against Gujarat Titans, Rana added: “Reporters had asked me the other day, why Rinku does not play a bigger role.
+After his blitz against Gujarat Titans, Rana had added: “Reporters had asked me the other day, why Rinku does not play a bigger role.
 If this is his secondary role, then imagine what he can do in a primary role.
 I do not have words to describe Rinku’s innings.”

+Andre Russell said in the post-match presentation after the duo took the side to a win against Punjab Kings: “When you have Rinku at the other end, I’m not worried of taking a single.
+He said, ‘Russ, what if the ball beats you, should we go for it?’
+I said, ‘Yes, sure!’
+Because I have confidence in him and the angle coming into him as well is a little easier because the ball was tailing away from me.
+(Arshdeep) was nailing his yorkers wide.
+So I’m happy.”

+Rana had said: “When he was batting, the entire crowd was chanting ‘Rinku, Rinku’.
+He has earned that this year.
+I get goosebumps.
+I have played here for six years now.
+Earlier the crowd used to chant ‘Russell, Russell’ and I used to feel good because Russell had done so many things.
+When the crowd is chanting for Rinku, it makes me very happy.”

 Now, having won the confidence of many more and grown in experience and ability to pull off miracles, Rinku is bound to play that primary role for his team in the coming years.
 With stadiums now cheering his name out loud, it is only befitting.

-Here’s a look at some reactions:
+Here’s a look at some reactions to season Rinku had: